Bernard-Vitale/Space-Adventures/README.md

 - **Sound Effects and Music**: Add background music and sound effects for a more immersive experience.
 - **Difficulty Levels**: Implement varying difficulty levels to provide a more tailored experience for different skill levels.

+## Technologies

+- **Python**: The programming language used for developing the game.
+- **Pygame**: A library used for game development, providing tools for rendering graphics, handling user input, and managing game states.

 ## Installation

 1. Clone the repository: